Fantom-Factory/afIoc/readme.md

 When IoC instantiates a class, it will *always* attempt ctor injection.
 That is, it will always inspect the ctor parameter list and attempt to resolve them as dependencies.

 Note how the fields are **not** annotated with `@Inject`.
-In fact, `afIoc` is not used at all!
+(In fact the class doesn't even have a ` using afIoc` statement!)
 That's because IoC does not need to touch the fields, we set them ourselves.
 Which leads to the one downfall of ctor injection:

 1. **Fields must be set manually**

   This is not much of an issue for the above example, as it only means 2 extra lines of code.
-But what if you had a mega service with lots and lots of dependencies?
-It would be quite tiresome to manually set all the fields.
+But what if you had a mega service with 12 or more dependencies!?
+It would quickly become quite tiresome to set all the fields manually.